No tags

 Which One is Best?

-If you have very serious acne, a professional treatment might help.
+If you have serious acne, a professional treatment might be a better choice for you.
 But for most people, at-home devices are the better choice—they’re cheaper, easy to use, and still give great results.

-How to Use At-Home Led Face Sculptor Right:
+How to Use At-Home Led Face Sculptor Correctly:

 • Use 3 to 5 times a week for best results.